ChanderParkash179/MeraThar_FrontEnd/README.md

 ## Project Overview

 Mera Thar is an initiative to promote tourism in Tharparkar, Pakistan.
-The backend of the project is responsible for managing and serving view of the application built with Flutter.
+The frontend of the project is responsible for managing and serving view of the application built with Flutter.
 This repository contains the frontend code that handles view, design, UI and communication with the backend.

 ## Features